SUPLA/supla-device/extras/examples/linux/README.md

 from `parser`.
 Optional parameter: `multiplier` - defines multiplier for fetched value (you can put any floating point number).

+### `ThermHygroMeterParsed`

+Add channel with "thermometer + hygrometer" type.

+Mandatory parameters: `temperature` - defines key/index by which data is fetched from `parser` for temperature value, `humidity` - defines key/index by which data is fetched from `parser` for humidity value;
+Optional parameter: `multiplier_temp` - defines multiplier for temperatur value (you can put any floating point number), `multiplier_humi` - defines multiplier for humidity value.

 ### `ImpulseCounterParsed`